sled-rs/sled-rs.github.io/performance.md

 where every 32mb is a different shard, so you can get a lot of throughput without immediate negative saturation by keeping the queue depths pretty deep, so more of the distributed chips in the device can do work at once.

+A critical insight is that if you have a system that you wish to optimize for low latency, it is helpful if the subsystems that it depends on are also optimized for latency.
+If you are serving user requests where you want to minimize response time, you probably want to avoid having that response depend on an analytical database tuned for batch performance instead of low latency.
+If you want to process trillions of records in some low amount of time without caring much about the time to process a particular record, you probably want to rely on systems that have been tuned for throughput at the expense of latency.

+All systems have specific latency-throughput trade-offs.
+When your system depends on subsystems in the critical path where different latency-throughput trade-offs were made, your overall system will behave worse.

+Some systems can auto-tune and achieve both great latency and throughput while under light load.
+[Andrea Lattuada](https://twitter.com/utaal) mentioned a great example of an auto-tuning system to me: a throughput-oriented system can take the entire queue of new requests, process them in a batch, and loop like this.
+This auto-tunes the batch size to be low (reducing latency) when there is a small request volume coming in.
+This yields nice low latency requests when the volume of requests is low, but allows the system to scale up and take advantage of batch optimizations as the request rate increases.

+It's important to note, that auto-tuning systems will not achieve both great (low) latency and great (high) throughput as the load increases.

+An auto-tuning low-latency system must scale the number of servers, rather than the batching window.
+However, as [Amdahl's Law](#amdahls-law) and [USL](#universal-law-of-scalability) show, we can only parallelize a program by a certain amount, and the very act of parallelization will impose additional costs which could negate any possible gains from parallelization.

+If you are building a system

 Further reading: